Steady and Predictive Stroke

 4. Tap Predictive Stroke to exit the tool.

-Using Predictive Stroke in Sketchbook for mobile devices
+Using Steady Stroke and Predictive Stroke in Sketchbook for mobile devices

-1. In the toolbar, select Predictive Stroke icon in the mobile version of Sketchbook.
+1. In the toolbar, select Steady Stroke Steady Stroke.

 3. Draw.

-1. Tap Tools icon and select Predictive Stroke icon in the mobile version of SketchbookPredictive Stroke.
+1. In the toolbar, select Predictive Stroke icon in the mobile version of SketchbookPredictive Stroke.

 2. Determine how much smoothing you want and set a value using the Level slider.
 High number for a lot or small for a little.
 Remember that how much you’re zoomed in will have an effect.